Foundation & Crawl Space Encapsulation in Huntsville, AL

 Foundation damage starts small but escalates into a huge problem that affects the way you live your day-to-day life at home.
 Large wall cracks, jammed doors, sinking floors, and high energy bills all point towards foundation problems that need to be addressed before the whole house falls apart.
 If you’re unsure about where your foundation stands in terms of damage, contact an expert.
 AFS offers many repair solutions that not only renews your foundation, but also strengthens it.
 Whether it’s a slab foundation or a basement, we’ve got you and your Huntsville home covered.

-Concrete Lifting in Huntsville
+Concrete Lifting Repair in Huntsville, AL

 In Huntsville, the expansive soil and the high annual precipitation makes it very easy for concrete to settle.
 Even though the topsoil is silt loam that drains easily, the subsoil is heavy on clay content, so any kind of swelling and shrinking will cause some amount of settling over time.
 You can tell when your concrete is settling if it’s sinking on one side and large cracks begin to appear.
 All concrete has some sort of cracks on them, but insignificant hairline cracks are no indicator of settling.
 Settling on concrete steps is a little easier to detect early on because any sort of instability can be felt while using the stairs.